iOS 15: How to understand the meaning of removing and moving apps on iPhone - ExBulletin

 James Martin / CNET

 Removing apps from iPhone may be a little more difficult than before.
-Are they gone forever when you remove them from your home screen today?
+A If I delete it from the home screen, will it disappear forever?
 Since the introduction of iPhone app support in 2008, the process of removing apps has been the same.
 Press and hold the app icon until jiggle mode (official name by Apple) is enabled, then[X]Tap.
-If you confirm that you want to delete the app, the app will disappear.
-No additional steps were required.
+When you confirm that you want to delete the app, the app disappears.
+No additional steps are required.

-But now you have to tap a few more times for them to disappear.
+But now you have to do some extra taps for them to disappear.
 In iOS 15, you need to decide whether to edit the home screen or remove the app altogether.
 You can also remove embedded apps that you rarely use.
-You can also use the app library to save apps on your phone that you don’t want to see on your home screen but aren’t ready to say goodbye.
+You can also use the app library to save apps that you don’t want to appear on your home screen but aren’t ready to be removed from your phone.

 Get the CNET Apple Report Newsletter